PridaLab/rippl-AI/README.md

 	- `predictions`: Returns the time (in seconds) of the begining and end of each vents. (`n_events` x 2)

 ### aux_fcn.process_LFP()

-The python function `process_LFP(FP, sf, channels)` of the `aux_fcn` module processes the LFP before it is input to the algorithm.
-It downsamples LFP to 1250 Hz, and normalizes each channel separately by z-scoring them.
+The python function `process_LFP(FP, sf, d_sf, channels)` of the `aux_fcn` module processes the LFP before it is input to the algorithm.
+It downsamples LFP to `d_sf`, and normalizes each channel separately by z-scoring them.

 * Mandatory inputs:
 	- `LFP`: LFP recorded data (`np.array`: `n_samples` x `n_channels`).
 	- `sf`: sampling frequency (in Hz).
+  	- `d_sf`: Desired subsampling frequency in Hz (`int`).
+By default all works in 1250 Hz, but can be changed if you retrain your models using `rippl_AI.retrain_model`.
 	- `channels`: channel to which compute the undersampling and z-score normalization.
 Counting starts in `0`.
 If `channels` contains any `-1`, interpolation will be also applied.
 See `channels` of rippl_AI.predict(), or `aux_fcn.interpolate_channels()` for more information.

 * Output: